Lavender Flower Meaning, Symbolism, and Cultural Significance Around the World

 Water your lavender plants thoroughly after planting to keep the soil moist.
 Thereafter, they are considered drought-tolerant.
 Water only when the soil is almost completely dry.
 Frequent and unnecessary irrigation may only result in root rot.

 Prune lavender plants in spring or summer right after flowering.
 Cut back the new growth to about 1cm from the woody part of the stem.
 Regular pruning once or twice a year will encourage new growth and keep the plants in good shape for the next season.

 Generally, pests and diseases are not a problem for lavenders.
 However, in some cases, like poor growing conditions, the plants suffer from root rot.
 Minor lavender pests include rosemary beetles and leafhoppers.

 Lavender Flower Care Tips

-Getting the best out of your lavender cut flowers is not as tricky as it should be.
+Getting the best out of your lavender cut flowers is not as tricky as it seems.
 One key to achieving that is harvesting them at the right stage.
 Pick ones that have about three-quarters open buds in each flower head.
 Once you have these, maximize the beauty and fragrance by following these tips:

 - Pick a clean vase and fill it with about a third full of cold water.